Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Mitochondrial function is identified as a specific cellular mechanism that could potentially be targeted therapeutically.

-Relevance for families This is laboratory research conducted in cell cultures, not in people with SETD5 Syndrome.
-It documents a specific biological mechanism that researchers can now study as a potential therapeutic target.
+This is lab research done in cell cultures, not in people with SETD5 Syndrome.
+It describes a specific biological problem that researchers can now study as a potential target.
 No treatments based on this finding have entered clinical trials.

 Comparison of SETD5 and KBG Mouse Models Confirms Shared Neurological Pathway

-What was studied: Mouse models carrying either SETD5 or KBG syndrome (ANKRD11) mutations were studied side by side to identify shared neurological mechanisms.
+Mouse models carrying either SETD5 mutations or KBG syndrome mutations (in the ANKRD11 gene) were studied side by side to identify the neurological mechanisms they share.

 • Mice with SETD5 mutations showed learning impairments and behavioral differences consistent with autism-like features.